-As part of the 3-day event, 20 young researchers from all over Europe are invited to present and discuss their research work related to the topic of the Forum, as well as to network among themselves.
-The conference will take place on the first two days under the direction of experts within four thematically different panels:
+As part of the online event, 20 young researchers from all over Europe are invited to present and discuss their research work related to the topic of the Forum, as well as to network among themselves.
+The conference will take place in two days under the direction of experts within four thematically different panels:

 - Europe as an area of peace and stability

 - Europe as a space of cultural diversity

 - If not the EU, is there/has there been an alternative?